Numbers 26 to 30

 Presentation of Lesson

-Prior to clean up, I check in with the other tables to see how the centers are going.
-My students have been struggling with getting cleaned up quickly and quietly after centers.
-Lately I have been using counting down from 20 slowly instead of a clean up song.
+Prior to clean up, I check in with each table to see how the centers are going.
+I have been using counting down from 20 slowly instead of a clean up song.
 Counting backwards is as critical as counting up.
 Students need to be able to know the number that comes before, as well as after, any given number (w/i 10, w/i 20, etc.).
 Counting back is a critical strategy for subtraction.

 The students like to count backwards with me as they clean up and I can lengthen or reduce the clean up time based on how students are doing and how much time we have.

-To close, I put the space mat on the document camera a project it on the SMART Board and have that student show an addition word problem and explain their work.
+To close, I put a student's paper on the document camera a project it on the SMART Board and have that student explain their work.
 I mention positive things noticed during centers as well as something that needs to be better next time.

 I review what we did during our whole group lesson.
-"Today we learned about solving problems that come from a story.
-These are called word problems.
-Tomorrow we will be continuing to work on word problems."
+"Today we learned about numbers to 30.
+Tomorrow we are going to look how to order number to 30."